What Were the Effects of Colonialism?

 4.1 Political Independence

-• Most Asian, African, and Latin American countries gained independence in the 20th century.
+- Most Asian, African, and Latin American countries gained independence in the 20th century.

-• India (1947), Ghana (1957), Algeria (1962), and many others broke free from colonial rule.
+- India (1947), Ghana (1957), Algeria (1962), and many others broke free from colonial Rule.

 4.2 Global Impact

-• The colonial empires collapsed, reshaping global political boundaries.
+- The colonial empires collapsed, reshaping global political boundaries.

-• Institutions like the United Nations emerged as guardians of peace, cooperation, and human rights.
+- Institutions like the United Nations emerged as guardians of peace, cooperation, and human rights.

 4.3 Neo-Colonialism

-• Unequal trade relations, foreign debt, and multinational corporations led to new forms of exploitation.
+global power structures. - Unequal trade relations, foreign debt, and multinational corporations led to new forms of exploitation.

 Conclusion

-Protests and independence struggles were not limited to political resistance; they also represented a profound fight for cultural survival, economic freedom, and human dignity.
-These movements brought an end to centuries of colonial rule and paved the way for the rise of new nation-states across the world.
+Protests and independence struggles were not limited to political resistance; they also represented a profound fight

-Through these struggles, people affirmed their right to self-governance, equality, and identity—principles that continue to guide global politics and human rights movements today.
-The legacy of these struggles remains a powerful reminder of humanity’s unwavering desire for freedom, justice, and self-determination.
+continue to guide global politics and human rights movements today.
+The legacy of these struggles remains a powerful

 Frequently Asked Questions (FAQ) – Protests and Independence Struggle

 Q1.
-How did the opposition to colonialism begin?
+How did the opposition to Colonialism begin?

 Q2.
 Why is the Revolt of 1857 considered important in India’s freedom struggle?